michaelchanwahyan/sermon-app/data/README.md

 this folder hosts the transcription results

-the foldername here indicates a shortform of the sermon voice source
+the foldername here indicates a shortform of the sermon textual or audio source

 | folder name | description                                 | chinese description        | link                                                                               |
 | ----------- | ------------------------------------------- | -------------------------- | ---------------------------------------------------------------------------------- |